Primary Care (MRes) [Web-based Learning]

 Please make sure you include your University ID number on any correspondence and do not send any documents before you have submitted your application.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The Primary Care MRes programme provides you with an innovative distance learning research degree which meets the needs of health service researchers both in the UK and worldwide.
+The Primary Care MRes programme provides you with an innovative distance learning research degree that meets the needs of health service researchers both in the UK and worldwide.

 The modular nature enables you to design the taught component around your own training needs, and to study this at a distance.